Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Mixed causal-noncausal models and filtering

-Figure \ref{fig:causalvsnoncausal} shows a purely causal (a) and a purely noncausal (b) trajectories induced by identical Student's \textit{t}(2)-distributed errors, both with coefficient 0.8 and 200 observations.
+Figure \ref{fig:causalvsnoncausal} shows a purely causal (a) and a purely noncausal (b) trajectories induced by the same Student's \textit{t}(2)-distributed errors, both with coefficient 0.8 and 200 observations.
 For the purely causal process, a shock is unforeseeable and affects the series only once it happened, inducing a large jump in the series.
 On the other hand, for purely noncausal processes, a shock impacts the process ahead of time, mirroring the purely causal trajectory.
 Indeed, we see that the series already reacts to a positive shock by increasing until a sudden crash, creating bubble patterns.
 This anticipative aspect is widely observed in financial and economics time series.
 The detrended Brent crude oil prices as shown in Figure \ref{fig:detrended_series} noticeably exhibit such features, the most apparent episode being the 2008 financial crisis.
 A combination of causal and noncausal dynamics consequently creates some asymmetry around a shock, varying with the magnitude of the respective coefficients. \\

-The advantage with oil prices is that they already underwent bubbles, and those previous locally explosive episodes will help identifying \textit{MAR} models.
-In the case where series are for the first time following a long and abnormal increase, an explosive process is difficultly distinguished from a stationary locally explosive one.
+The advantage with oil prices is that they already underwent bubbles in the past, and those previous locally explosive episodes will help identifying \textit{MAR} models.
+In the case where series are for the first time following a long and abnormal increase, an explosive process is difficult to distinguish from a stationary locally explosive one. \\

+The focus of this paper is on the probabilities of crashes.
+Predictions are performed using the approximation methods of \citeA{filtering} and \citeA{lanne2012optimal} since no closed-form of the predictive density exists when the errors of the process follow a Student'\textit{t} distribution.
+For a detailed analysis of the two approximation methods see \citeA{voisin2019forecasting}.\footnote{A description of how the methods are used in this analysis can be found in Appendix A in the online material.}